yosko99/Rexlan.shop/README.md

 # Online store (under development, again)

+## ⚠️ The instructions are currently outdated!
+They will be updated after some changes on the project.

 This project is using MERN stack (Mongoose react, Express, React, Node).<br/>
 This project is for exercise purpose 🧾.